-The LexisNexis Academic (LNA) service is a smaller set of the LexisNexis Research Service used by attorneys.
-It contains federal and state statutes, court opinions, and law review articles.
-LexisNexis Academic is available through GALILEO.
-You can login to GALILEO with your UGA MyID or with a password.
+The Westlaw Campus Research service is a smaller set of the Westlaw Edge service used by attorneys.
+It contains federal and state statutes, court opinions, law review articles, and legislative history.
+Westlaw Campus Research is available through GALILEO.
+You can login to GALILEO with your UGA MyID.

 Federal statute or regulation - Do you have a citation to a statute or regulation?
 See Citations tab for more information

 Federal court opinion - Do you have a citation to a court opinion or the names of the parties?

 Westlaw's KeyCite system helps legal researchers by 1) telling them if a case or statute is still good law and 2) sorting cases and statutes by relevance to a particular topic.